kahns729/kahns729.github.io/README.txt

 The resume I have at the moment is brief, as I am still a freshman without much college experience.The biography I have is also brief, but overviews my education and family life.

 All the content was coded in HTML and styled in CSS, with a separate style sheet for each page.
 No javascript was used, but some CSS responsive design techniques were used to handle the size of the browser window so as not to distort the content.

+The assignment took about 3 hours to complete, and all aspects of the assignment (index.html, the biography, and the resume) have been fully implemented, although the resume has not been polished (the webpage has, the resume itself is my best attempt without help from an advisor).